NEC Baby Formula Lawsuit and Settlement Lawyers

 In 2012, the American Academy of Pediatrics published its findings that a mother’s own milk is “optimal” for premature infants, and in cases where this is not an option, donor milk would be “advantageous.”

 In the case of profoundly preterm newborns, the risk of developing NEC on a diet of cow’s-milk-based formula was 320% greater than that of other premature infants, according to one 2014 study.
-As the published study states, “…it is well established that the risk of [NEC] is increased by the administration of infant formula and decreased by the administration of breast milk.”
+As the published study shows, “…it is well established that the risk of [NEC] is increased by the administration of infant formula and decreased by the administration of breast milk.”

 Formula products and fortifiers based on human milk have been available since 2014, but manufacturers continue manufacturing their products on cows’ milk.
 Furthermore, these companies have failed to disclose the risks of NEC to the public or the medical community.